h0t-zer0/RSBL/README.md

 torch = 2.0.0

-### 2.1.
-Prepare the Data
+### 2.1 Prepare the Data

 The training and testing datasets can be downloaded from https://github.com/GewelsJI/SINet-V2.

+The pre-trained DINOv2 model weights can be downloaded from https://github.com/facebookresearch/dinov2.

 1. Fork DINOv2 from https://github.com/facebookresearch/dinov2, and place it in the main folder like `./dinov2/...`.
+Download the pre-trained DINOv2-base model weights, and move it to `./dinov2_vitb14_pretrain.pth`.

 2. Put the training data in folder `./Dataset/TrainDataset`, and put the testing data in folder `./Dataset/TestDataset`.